TotalEnergies: 2003–2021

 In 2017, Total signed a deal for a total amount of $4.8b with Iran for the development and production of South Pars, the world's largest gas field.
 The deal was the first foreign investment in Iran since in the 2015 sanctions over Iran's nuclear weaponisation were lifted by the JCPOA.

 In 2017, Total announced the acquisition of Maersk Oil for $7.45 billion in a share and debt transaction.
 This deal positioned Total as the second operator in the North Sea.

 In 2017, Total signed an agreement with EREN Renewable energy to acquire an interest of 23% in EREN RE for an amount of €237.5 million.

 In November 2017, Total announced the launch on the French residential market of Total Spring, a natural gas and green power offering that is 10% cheaper than regulated tariffs.
 Total is thus pursuing its strategy of downstream integration in the gas and power value chain in Europe.

+On 10 January 2018 TotalErg was acquired by Gruppo API, with the exception of the Special Fluids division, acquired by the newly formed Total Italia.

 In 2018, Total officially withdrew from the Iranian South Pars gas field because of sanctions pressure from the US.

-In 2019, Total announced sale of 30% stake in the Trapil pipeline network to crude oil storage operator Pisto SAS for €260 million.
+In 2019, Total announced the sale of a 30% stake in the Trapil pipeline network to crude oil storage operator Pisto SAS for €260 million.
 Later that year, Total signed deals to transfer 30% and 28.33% of its assets in Namibia's Block 2913B and Block 2912 respectively to QatarEnergy.
 The company will also transfer 40% of its existing 25% interests in the Orinduik and Kanuku blocks of Guyana and 25% interest in Blocks L11A, L11B, and L12 of Kenya to QatarEnergy.

+In July 2020 the company changed its name from Total SA to Total SE as part of registration as a European company.

 In 2020, the company announced its intention to cut 500 voluntary jobs in France.

-In 2021, Total left the American Petroleum Institute lobby, due to differences on the common vision on how to tackle the fight against climate change.
+In 2021, Total left the American Petroleum Institute lobby, due to differences in the common vision of how to tackle the fight against climate change.